Low AMH Levels: Can You Still Get Pregnant? Treatment & Recovery Guide Low AMH Levels: Can You Still Get Pregnant? Treatment & Recovery Guide

 Does low AMH affect IVF success?

-Low AMH may predict fewer eggs retrieved during IVF stimulation.
-However, IVF success depends also on egg quality, age, embryo development, and uterine health than on AMH alone.
-Many women with low AMH still achieve successful IVF outcomes.
+Low AMH may result in fewer eggs during IVF, but success depends more on age, egg quality, and embryo health.
+Many women with low AMH still achieve successful IVF pregnancies.